MemeMachineBot/MemeMachine/README.md

 =============

 >help `Shows the help message`
 >uptime `Shows how long the bot has been running for`
 >meme `Shows a random meme from /r/Memes`
 >reddit `Allows you to get a trending post from a subreddit`
 >dab `Shows a person dabbing`

->uptime `Shows how long the bot has been running for`
+>Profile `Shows the person you tag's profile picture`
 >yt `Allows you to search youtube`
 >google `Allows you to search google`
 >define `Gets the definition of a term from urbandictionary.com`
 >invite `Gives you a bot invite link`
 >cf `Flips a coin`
 >ping `Displays the ping to discord servers!`
 >roll `Rolls a dice`
 >aww `Shows a cute image`
 >cat `Shows a cat image`
 >dog `Shows a cute image`
 >vote `Vote for the bot!`
 >shorten `Shortens the given URL!`

 You can invite me [here](https://discordapp.com/oauth2/authorize?client_id=445800505315426315&permissions=8&scope=bot)